OpsOMI/S.L.A.M/README.md

 If you like our project, don't forget to give it a ⭐️ **Star**!.
 This motivates us and helps the project reach more people.
 Thank you! 🙌

+## Disclaimer

+This project is provided "as is" without any warranties.
+The authors are not responsible for any misuse or malicious use of this software by third parties.
+Use it responsibly and at your own risk.

 ## Languages

 [Turkish](README.tr.md)